qgiaong/giaonq/_posts/2021-11-14-vnmese-food-classify.md

 ```
 ![image](https://user-images.githubusercontent.com/43914109/147768429-3772d9b4-15e0-422e-b456-f1f3a5e749d9.png)

 Voila!
 You have created a simple web app for food classification with fastai and Streamlit!
-You can find the code for the project on my [Github](https://github.com/qgiaong/vnmesefood_classsificator)
-A demo of the app is available [here](https://share.streamlit.io/qgiaong/vnmesefood_classsificator/main/app.py)
+The web app is still running locally, but you can also deploy it to a remote server, see [Deploy a Streamlit app](https://docs.streamlit.io/streamlit-cloud/get-started/deploy-an-app).